Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 What: Replaces all leading tabs with four spaces.

 Why: Consistency.
-Also in some editors the length of a tab can differ from the length of four spaces.
+Also in some editors, the length of a tab can differ from the length of four spaces.

 `twincat-lineids-remover`

-What: Removes LineID's from a POU file.
+What: Removes LineIDs from a POU file.

-Why: They are are only useful locally.
+Why: They are only useful locally.
 When uploaded to source control they only cause visual clutter.
 For more information [see point 4](https://cookncode.com/twincat/2021/06/07/tc-source-control-tips#2-creating-independent-files)

 `twincat-xml-format`

 What: Formats the `.tmc` and `.tcp` files with newlines and indentation.

 Why: Makes these files readable for humans.
-Normally TwinCAT doesn't put any newlines or indentation in these files.
+Normally TwinCAT doesn't put any newlines or indentations in these files.
 Useful if you would like to have these files in source control and see clear differences.

 `trailing-whitespace`

 What: Removes spaces and tabs at the end of lines.

-Why: Whitespace at the end of a line have no influence on code execution; you can add or remove as many as you'd like.
+Why: Whitespace at the end of a line does not influence code execution; you can add or remove as many as you'd like.
 But, they show up as (useless) changes if someone adds some or removes them.

 `check-yaml`

 What: Checks that programs can read your yaml file.
 For example, the `.pre-commit-config.yaml` one.

 Why: Ensures that your yaml files do not break.